Sebastian Zouberbuhler: Early life

-Sebastian Zouberbuhler was born in Switzerland in 1709 or 1710, the son of a reverend named Bartholomew.
+Sebastian Zouberbuhler was born in Switzerland in 1709 or 1710, the son of a reverend named Bartholomew; Zouberbuhler was identified as being from the Swiss canton of Appenzell.
 In November 1734, Zouberbuhler went to Charles Town, South Carolina, to survey land for a new settlement, selecting a site along the New Windsor tract.
 The South Carolina government encouraged land surveillers like Zouberbuhler in their work as they wanted more European settlers in the colony.
 While in South Carolina, Zouberbuhler borrowed a large sum from another Swiss named Samuel Augspurger.
 Zouberbuhler pledged to the South Carolina colony that he would bring 100 families to Fort Moore within eighteen months, and 200 families afterwards.
 Zouberbuhler recruited 50 families and left for North America under his father's direction in August 1736.
 He was granted a one-year extension to find more families and returned to Switzerland to continue his efforts; the Swiss government hindered the emigration agents' work, and Zouberbuhler could not fulfil his promise.

 Zouberbuhler returned to North America and worked as an agent for Samuel Waldo, who speculated in land throughout South Carolina and Massachusetts.
 In 1743, Zouberbuhler and Waldo were found at fault by a committee of the Massachusetts General Court for neglecting German Protestants that were recruited to settle in present-day Maine.